vebr/jest-lcov-reporter/README.md

 ##### `update-comment` (**Optional**)
 If `true` the comment left on the PR will be updated (if one exists) with the new report data instead of a new comment being created.
 If `false` every run will create a new comment on the PR with the new data and keep the previous comments.
-Deafults to `false`.
+Defaults to `false`.

 ## Example usage